-An important information which everyone should know, not just those of you with diabetes, is that garlic and other natural foods can have an influence over your blood sugars.
+An important piece of information that everyone should know, not just those of you with diabetes, is that garlic and other natural foods can have an influence on your blood sugars.
 Yes, even though they are not high in carb content.

 Rather, they might need some ‘encouraging’.
 And believe us, there is plenty of ‘encouragement material’.
 Just read on to learn more.

-It is by no means novelty news that research has recommended garlic as an excellent natural aid in reducing not just one’s high blood pressure, but their high cholesterol levels as well.
+It is by no means novelty news that Eat This not That has recommended garlic as an excellent natural aid in reducing not just one’s high blood pressure, but their high cholesterol levels as well.

 Another study back in 2006 witnessed the beneficial effects which raw garlic might have when it comes to reducing one’s blood sugar levels.
 It can even decrease one’s risk of atherosclerosis!